 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the financial statements of California Academy of Sciences Endolith Endowment Fund, LP (the Partnership), whose statements reflect total assets constituting 21% and 22% of consolidated total assets at June 30, 2019 and 2018, respectively, and total revenues, gains and support constituting 13% and 16% of consolidated total revenues, gains and support for the respective years then ended.
+We did not audit the financial statements of California Academy of Sciences Endolith Endowment Fund, LP (the Partnership), whose statements reflect total assets constituting 21% and 21% of consolidated total assets at June 30, 2020 and 2019, respectively, and total revenues, gains and support constituting 3% and 13% of consolidated total revenues, gains and support for the respective years then ended.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Partnership, is based solely on the report of the other auditors.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.